-This is one of those recipes that I didn’t realize had a bit of controversy lurking under the surface.
-Apparently there is a disagreement as to what “French” dressing actually is.
-In the UK, it’s a kind of vinaigrette, but not in Switzerland where it’s white and creamy, and here in the US, it’s supposedly a red ketchup based concoction that repulses the rest of the planet, and naturally, the French have never heard of any of this stuff and think it all tastes disgusting.
+There seems to be a bit of controversy over what “French” dressing actually is.
+In the UK, it’s a kind of vinaigrette, but not in Switzerland where it’s white and creamy, and here in the US, it’s supposedly a red ketchup based dressing, and naturally, the French have never heard of any of this stuff and think it’s all repulsive.

-Myself, I’m partial to the sweeter “Catalina” French, but generally not a big fan of store bought dressings because they are either too expensive, or they don’t taste very good, or both.
+Myself, I prefer a sweet “Catalina” French, but I’m generally not a big fan of store bought dressings.
+They are either too expensive, or they don’t taste very good, or both.
 I also like my dressings to be thick enough to noticeably cling to the salad.
-So today’s recipe will be that gross American stuff that the rest of the world can grit their teeth over while they snobbishly munch on snails, balut, black pudding, tripe, haggis, pidan, surströmming, casu marzu, or whatever else crawled out of their sewers and onto their plates.
+So today’s recipe will be that yummy sweet and tangy red dressing.

 But before we begin, I must insist that you put the ketchup back in the fridge and the tomato soup back in the cupboard.
 We’re starting from scratch to make the best French dressing you’ve ever tasted.

 - ⅔ c.
 Water

 - 1 tsp Black Pepper

 - ⅔ c. flavorless Oil such as Canola

 Place everything except the tomato paste and oil in the blender.
 Blend until the sugar is fully dissolved.
 Add the tomato paste and blend until smooth.
 While the blender is running on high, drizzle in the oil.
 Stop blender as soon as the oil is incorporated to prevent bitterness.
 Yields about 1 quart.